 I'll be posting this story part by part.
 Given this site's dislike of double posting, I might need yall to comment from time to time for the sake of wordcounts and all.

 DISCLAIMER: The episode order is not always linear, so read closely!
 There's a reason I've ordered the episodes as they are, if you can figure it out, you'll enjoy the story more than if I tell you.
 If ur still confused, ask me and I'll explain the order.
 If people still are getting confused I'll make an explicit chronology list.

 With that out of the way, here is

 A bit below the sky was a boy.
 And a bit below the boy was a girl.
 Between the two were tears.

-With his shoulders shuddering with emotion, the boy allowed himself to collapse.
+The boy's shoulders shuddered, then he collapsed.
 His head fell onto the girl's stomach.
-Ms. Soryu found herself filled with righteous irritation: "you're getting water all over me!".
+Ms. Soryu's sympathies were pushed out by irritation: "you're getting water all over me!".

 Deadpan, she asked "Are you done?"